kiranbakale/AMI-Readme/docs/environment_troubleshooting.md

 In this section are troubleshooting steps for some common Cloud Native Hybrid environment issues.

-For these setups it's worth noting that they have quite a few moving parts, all of which could cause a failure.
-For example, Ansible doesn't configure the Kubernetes components directly instead deploying the Helm Charts that in turn instruct Kubernetes on what to setup.
+For these setups, it's worth noting that they have quite a few moving parts, all of which could cause a failure.
+For example, Ansible doesn't configure the Kubernetes components directly, instead deploying the [Helm Charts](https://docs.gitlab.com/charts/) that in turn instruct Kubernetes on what to set up.
 The Charts contain various checks and pre-actions that can subsequently fail internally.
-Additionally some of the setup happens at the Cloud Provider level that can also fail internally.
+Additionally, some setup happens at the Cloud Provider level that can also fail internally.

+With that context, some of the more common failures are listed below with troubleshooting steps.

 ### Environment not resolvable on URL